Summary

 This guide will help you answer 8.2a Ensure drinks are within reach of those that have restrictions on their movement/ mobility.

-Ensuring that drinks are within reach for individuals with restricted movement or mobility is a vital part of care.
-Hydration is crucial for maintaining health and well-being.
-It becomes even more critical for individuals who may not be able to easily access a drink due to limited mobility.
+Ensuring that drinks are within reach for individuals with restricted movement or mobility is an essential part of care.
+Hydration is essential for maintaining health and well-being.
+It becomes even more essential for individuals who may not be able to easily access a drink due to limited mobility.
 As someone working within the care sector, providing adequate support to meet this need is an essential responsibility.

 Why Hydration Matters